 Review of Isabella Gardner's NEW & SELECTED POEMS, NEW LETTERS, Fall, 1982, pp. 118, 119.

-From my memoir, THE HEART TOO LONG SUPPRESSED:
+READINGS AND INTERVIEWS from my memoir, THE HEART TOO LONG SUPPRESSED:

 Interview Online @ http://indiehousebooks.com/meet-author-carol-hebald, 6/5/13.

 Reading, Epiphany Branch, New York Public Library, 4/20/2013.

 Reading, The MacDowell Artists' Colony, 10/27/10.

 Radio Inteview: Breaking the Conspiracy of Silence: Transcending Mental Illness, 4/11/07 (recorded on this Website).